naokishibuya/atom-chip-optimizer/src/atom_chip_designer/README.md

 If the add-on includes wire creation tools:

-- Use the Add Wire panel in the N-panel (right side of 3D Viewport)
+- Hit `N` to open the N-panel (right side of the 3D Viewport) if not already visible
-- Define start and end points, width/height, current, and material
+- Select the `AtomChip` tab to show `Atom Chip Tools` panel
-- Click Add Wire to insert it into the scene with proper metadata
+- Click Add Atom Chip Wire to insert a new wire

 ### Tips